BelledonneCommunications/flexisip-account-manager/INSTALL.md

     yum install bc-flexisip-account-manager # For RedHat distributions apt install bc-flexisip-account-manager # For Debian distributions

+The `artisan` script is in the root directory of where the application is setup, with packages its often `/opt/belledonne-communications/share/flexisip-account-manager/flexiapi/`.

 # 2. Web server configuration

 The package will deploy a `flexisip-account-manager.conf` file in the apache2 configuration directory.
 This file can be loaded and configured in your specific VirtualHost configuration.

+To know more about the web server configuration part, you can directly [visit the official Laravel installation documentation](https://laravel.com/docs/).

 # 3. .env file configuration

-Complete all the other variables in the `.env` file or by overwritting them in your Docker or web-server configuration.
+Complete all the variables in the `.env` file (from the `.env.example` one if you setup the instance manually) or by overwritting them in your Docker or web-server configuration.

 ## 3.1.
 Mandatory `APP_ROOT_HOST` variable